darebrawley/mip653/_projects/assignment04.md

 1. **What are the linear units of the census tract layer?**
 2. **Why does the formula divide the area given by the geometry of the data layer by 43560?** (hint: this is related to converting from the units of the census tract layer to acres)
+3. **In your own words, what is the Modifiable Areal Unit Problem?
+And how is it relevant to the density maps you have produced here?**
 ![04]

 The attribute table should have a new column added: